 That’s why I think there’s nothing wrong with their referral program and how they manage it.

-The topics covered are similar, but more focused on businesses and startups.
+The topics covered are similar but more focused on businesses and startups.
 I like how they also talk about smaller businesses, even many run by college students.

 Now that I have explained from the negative view, here’s the positive view: I think you should subscribe as it is a great way to keep updated with what’s going on in the tech and business world.

+That’s all for this review.
 If you have enjoyed this article, please consider using our affiliate link to subscribe to Morning Brew.
 We get a really small payment, but if many people sign up using it, it contributes a lot to keep this site afloat.